New Yorker Hotel: 2000s renovations

-2010s modifications and Wyndham takeover
+2010s modifications, Wyndham and Lotte operation

 The Unification Church began renovating the New Yorker Hotel again in 2013 for $30 million.
 The church sought to attract business travelers in anticipation of the Hudson Yards and Manhattan West redevelopment projects and the 7 Subway Extension.
 To make the hotel more appealing to business travelers, the church installed laundry machines on each of the hotel's dormitory stories, freeing up space for meeting rooms within the former laundry room in the basement.
 After some of the office tenants' leases expired, the church converted some office space into additional rooms.
 The church planned to eventually expand the hotel to 1,500 rooms by converting 270000 ft2 of office space.
 The hotel added 114 rooms in January 2014, in advance of Super Bowl XLVIII.

 The Wyndham Hotel Group, which operated both the midscale Ramada chain and the upscale Wyndham chain, rebranded the New Yorker as a Wyndham hotel that March.
 At the time, the hotel had 1,083 rooms.
 After the New Yorker became part of the Wyndham chain, the hotel's operators planned to upgrade the hotel's signage with color-changing LEDs, similar to those on the Empire State Building three blocks east.
 Also in 2014, the Bar Below Kitchen & Cocktail Vault was announced for the hotel's basement.
 The Butcher and Banker steakhouse, developed by restaurateur Matt Abramcyk, opened within the former Manufacturers Trust bank branch in November 2017.

+In July 2023, M&T Bank began looking to sell the $106 million loan that it had placed on the New Yorker.
+Yellowstone Real Estate Investments bought the loan that September.
+The same month, the New York City Department of Finance publicized a deed transfer document indicating that a guest named Mickey Barreto had fraudulently attempted to transfer ownership of the hotel from his own company to himself in 2021, despite never having owned the hotel.
+Barreto had argued that a clause in the state's rent-regulation laws made him the hotel's owner, because he had claimed ownership of one room and because ownership of the hotel had not been subdivided; although the New York Supreme Court had invalidated Barreto's claim of ownership.
+In February 2024, the New York County District Attorney's office charged Barreto with 24 counts, including 14 for fraud, after he repeatedly misrepresented himself as the hotel's owner; if Barretto is found guilty, he faces several years in prison.
+By 2025, Korean chain Lotte Hotels & Resorts had taken over the New Yorker Hotel.